 The Importance of a Maintenance Escrow Savings Account

 Any independent trucker knows the meaning of the term ‘feast or famine’: either you’re literally driving yourself crazy or you’re sitting at home wondering if you’ll ever haul a load again.
 This being the case, it’s absolutely essential that you set aside funds during the good times so you’ll have cash on-hand for maintenance expenses during the lean times.
-Experts in trucking finance recommend the following as a guideline for putting money aside on a per-mile basis.
+Experts in trucking finance recommend putting money aside on a per-mile basis.
 Based on the age of your rig, you may consider setting aside as much as 15 cents per mile.
 In 2022, we suspect the number should be considerably higher.